-Dioramas are devices on the frontier of various disciplines.
-Their use developed during the nineteenth century, following reforms aimed at developing the educational dimension of museums.
-This book examines the anthropological dioramas of two North American museums in the early twentieth century: the American Museum of Natural History, New York, and the New York State Museum, Albany.
-Dioramas featuring human figures are now the subject of harsh criticism; this thorough study of the work of the artists and scientists who made them sheds light on their genesis.
-Sites for creating and mediating knowledge - combining painting, sculpture, photography, and material culture - dioramas tell a story that is always political.
-They create visions of otherness and of ancestry within the museum.
+Dioramas are devices on the frontier of different disciplines: art, anthropology, and the natural sciences, to name a few.
+Their use developed during the nineteenth century, following reforms aimed at reinforcing the educational dimension of museums.
+While dioramas with human figures are now the subject of healthy criticism and are gradually being dismantled, a thorough study of the work of artists and scientists who made them helps shed light on their genesis.
+Among other displays, this book examines anthropological dioramas of two North American museums in the early twentieth century: the American Museum of Natural History in New York, and the New York State Museum.
+Sites of creation and mediation of knowledge, combining painting, sculpture, photography, and material culture, dioramas tell a story that is always political.

 We publiceren alleen reviews die voldoen aan de voorwaarden voor reviews.
 Bekijk onze voorwaarden voor reviews.